on July 17 / by Hannah Rinehart

 FIND SOMEONE ONE STAGE AHEAD AND ONE STAGE BEHIND

-Look for other other moms to befriend that are one stage ahead of you and one stage behind you.
+Look for other moms to befriend who are one stage ahead of you and one stage behind you.
 It is so helpful to have a mom a little ahead to give you tips, encourage you that things will not always be this way or give insight to the stage that your kid is currently in.
 In the same way, it is helpful to have a mom who is a little behind you that you can encourage.
 This way you get to remember the joys and difficulties of the stage that you just passed through.
 Both offer perspective and beauty to enrich our lives and our parenting.

 As we work to be present, grateful and aware we can openhandedly embrace each season and the changes that come [both good and bad].